jackdewinter/pymarkdown/docs/extensions/pragmas.md

 The removal of the pragma statement takes some getting used to, but it is logical and just makes sense.
-As the pragma statements provide the Markdown document with the ability to communicate with the linter, it logically should not appear in the token stream on how to represent the document as it is interpretted as Markdown elements.
+As the pragma statements provide the Markdown document with the ability to communicate with the linter, it logically should not appear in the token stream.
 Take this example:

 ```Markdown
 some paragraph